dylan-lang/dylan-programming-book/source/reuse.rst

 prefix; you can use renaming to resolve name conflicts; or you can use renaming to give nicknames or shorthand names for imported names.

+.. topic:: Comparison with C:

-*Comparison with C:* Exported variables in Dylan are like external variables and functions in C. (By *external*, we do not mean the ``extern`` storage declaration, but rather the concept of an external variable — one that is available for linking to.)
+   Exported variables in Dylan are like external variables and functions in C. (By *external*, we do not mean the ``extern`` storage declaration, but rather the concept of an external variable — one that is available for linking to.)

    Unexported variables in Dylan are like *static* variables and functions in C.

+.. topic:: Comparison with C++:

-#. *Comparison with C++:* Dylan modules are similar to C++ namespaces in
-   that they eliminate the problem of global namespace pollution or clashes between names used in individual libraries.
+   Dylan modules are similar to C++ namespaces in that they eliminate the problem of global namespace pollution or clashes between names used in individual libraries.
 Unlike C++ namespaces, Dylan modules also define a level of access control: Each module decides what names are externally visible, and no module can create or access names in another module, unless that other module explicitly exports those names.
 In contrast, the C++ *using* declaration allows the client of a namespace to access any name in that namespace.

 Export and import of modules by libraries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~